Conditions That Lead to Dialysis

 • Psychological issues like Anxiety or Depression

-If you or your loved ones are experiencing any kind of systems described above, the Specialists at Archana Hospitals are always at hand to diagnose and guide you on the right path of treatment.
-Do not hesitate to call us anytime 24/7.
+Suppose you or your loved ones are experiencing any of the systems described above.
+In that case, the Specialists at Archana Hospitals are always at hand to diagnose and guide you on the right treatment path.
+Do not hesitate to call us anytime, 24/7.

 Coronary Artery Disease

 Coronary artery disease is a common heart condition.
-The major blood vessels that supply the heart (coronary arteries) struggle to send enough blood, oxygen and nutrients to the heart muscle.
-Cholesterol deposits (plaques) in the heart arteries and inflammation are usually the cause of coronary artery disease.
+The major blood vessels that supply the heart (coronary arteries) struggle to send enough blood, oxygen, and nutrients to the heart muscle.
+Cholesterol deposits (plaques) in the heart arteries and inflammation usually cause coronary artery disease.

 • Quit smoking.